Purpose of Regional Inclusive Services

-Coordination and planning for each Region is the responsibility of the Regional Advisory Council (RAC) with representation from local education agencies and parents of children served by their Regional Program.
-Statewide coordination is provided by a Regional Management Team, consisting of the Regional Program Director, the Office of Learning/Student Services, the Coordinator of each Region, and the Director of the School for the Deaf.
+Coordination and planning for each Region is the responsibility of the Regional Inclusive Services Advisory Council with representation from local education agencies and parents of children served by their Regional Inclusive Services team.
+Statewide coordination is provided by a Regional Inclusive Services Management Team, consisting of the Regional Program Regional Inclusive Services Directors, staff in the ODE’s Office of Enhancing Student Opportunities, and the Director of the School for the Deaf.

-The specialized services provided are not generally available through local programs or Early Intervention/Early Childhood Special Education (EI/ECSE) programs due to the small number of children per school district.
-These services include, but are not limited to: specially designed instruction in academic areas, Braille, language development, sign language, orientation and mobility, use of technology for communication, independent living skills, play and social skills, low vision services, assistive technology, and transition services; and related services such as audiology, physical therapy, and occupational therapy.
+The specialized services provided are not generally available through local programs or Early Intervention/Early Childhood Special Education (EI/ECSE) programs due to the small number of children eligible for and needing these services.
+Services include, but are not limited to: specially designed instruction in academic areas, Braille, language development, sign language, orientation and mobility, use of technology for communication, independent living skills, play and social skills, low vision services, assistive technology, and transition services; and related services such as audiology, physical therapy, and occupational therapy.
 Consultation and training are provided to local education staff and parents to assist teams to implement the Individual Family Service Plan (IFSP) or the Individualized Education Program (IEP).
-The need for these services is identified through the Individual Family Service Plan (IFSP) or the Individualized Education Program (IEP) process.
-These plans are developed cooperatively by the Regional Programs and the local school districts, or the Early Intervention/Early Childhood Special Education (EI/ECSE) programs.
+The need for these services is identified through the Individual Family Service Plan (IFSP) or the Individualized Education Plans (IEP) process.